zetierminat0r/Holiday_Calendar/readme.md

 ## Disclaimer

 This script comes as-is, with no guarantees that it will make you enjoy your job more or look forward to meetings any less.
 If it accidentally schedules a holiday on a weekend, our apologies, but also, you're welcome for the laugh.

-## Closing Thoughts

-Remember, a well-planned holiday calendar is the first step toward pretending you have your life together.
-Enjoy responsibly, and always plan your holiday greetings in advance.
-Who knows?
-This might be the year you finally send them out on time.